shoudonghuang/shoudonghuang.github.io/_projects/hip_replacement_robot.md

 layout: page
 title: Development of a Low-Cost Minimally Invasive Robot System for Hip Replacement
 description: A robotic system designed to assist surgeons in performing minimally invasive hip replacement surgery with improved precision and reduced costs.
-img: assets/img/hip_replacement/blur_real.png
+img: hip_replacement/overview.png
 importance: 1
 category: research
 ---

 ## Research Overview

 This project focuses on developing an innovative, cost-effective robotic system to assist surgeons in performing minimally invasive hip replacement surgery.
-The system aims to develop a low-cost minimally invasive robot system to assist with THR surgery that can automatically plan and prepare for the accurate placement of the components
+The system aims to develop a low-cost minimally invasive robot system to assist with THR surgery that can automatically plan and prepare for the accurate placement of the components.

 ## Grants